Application Drills

 Sparring (SanShou)

-Tai Chi is well-known as a health system.
-However, it is also an effective martial art and was once taught to the Manchurian military which occupied China at the time of Tai Chi’s explosion into prominence.
+Today Taijiquan is well-known as a health system.
+However, it is also an effective martial art and was once taught to Manchurian Bannerman and Qing princes who ruled China at the time of Taijiquan’s rise to prominence.

-oxford-tai-chi-2113Traditionally, martial artists in China tested their skills against other styles at “lei tai” events, where fighters would compete on a raised platform – similar to modern combat sports such as Mixed Martial Arts (MMA) contests.
-Originally these contests would have been no-holds-barred, however nowadays rulesets have been introduced to ensure the safety of competitors while still maintaining a realistic level of contact.
-Modern “san shou” / “kuo shu” competition rulesets can be broadly compared to kickboxing mixed with stand-up wrestling.
-Groundwork, although popular in modern MMA tournaments, was not in favour in traditional Chinese society, likely as a combination of traditional values (seeing it as “ungentlemanly”) and practical concerns (seeing it as inadvisable to be on the ground in situations with multiple attackers, weapons, etc).
+oxford-tai-chi-2113Traditionally, martial artists in China tested their skills against other styles at lei tai events, where fighters would compete on a raised platform without ropes.
+Originally these contests would have been no-holds-barred.
+However, nowadays rules have been introduced to ensure the safety of competitors while still maintaining a realistic level of contact.
+Modern san shou competition rules can be broadly compared to kickboxing with stand-up wrestling and penalties given for being driven off the platform.

-oxford-tai-chi-2155The lineage of Oxford Wudang has preserved the Tai Chi fighting heritage, and our club has had many members who have competed in full-contact competitions, including national champions.
+oxford-tai-chi-2155The lineage of Oxford Wudang has preserved the Taijiiquan fighting heritage, and our club has had many members who have competed in full-contact competitions, including national champions.

 This level of training is not for everyone; those who are willing to put in the effort and commitment can participate in sparring sessions during our martial classes, beginning with light contact and moving up to full-contact training as skill and conditioning progresses.
 All other aspects of the training – forms, pushing hands (grappling) training, practical applications drills, padwork & conditioning training – feed into and inform this live training practice.